Alfred Polizzi: Role in the takeover by Frank Milano

 In late June, Porrello established his own political club.
 On July 4, Polizzi telephoned Porrello and arranged a meeting for the following day at the Venetian Restaurant.
-Polizzi greeted Porrello and Tilocco as they arrived shortly before 2 PM on July 5.
+Polizzi greeted Porrello and Tilocco as they arrived shortly before 2 p.m. on July 5.
 (Note: Most sources say Alfred Polizzi was present for the meeting.
 Michael Newton says Chuck Polizzi, not Al, was at the meeting.)
 Also present were Milano and Mayfield Road mobsters John Angersola and Charles Colletti.
 The six men played cards and discussed business.
 Gunfire erupted, and both Porrello and Tilocco were killed.

 Milano and the Mayfield Road Mob were now in control of the Cleveland crime family.
 Polizzi, who fled the scene of the crime, was wanted by the police for questioning.
 By the time he turned himself in to the police at the end of July, the police declined to interview him.
 The investigation into the Porrello/Tilocco murder had turned up no clues, and the police had no questions to ask him.

 Cleveland police arrested Milano in March 1932 for being a "suspicious person".
 Police officials at the time suspected him of bootlegging and attempting to take over a number of different rackets in the area.
 A court dismissed the charge, saying being "suspicious" is not enough to warrant arrest.